sjbrown/deckahedron_site/marketing/cover_spec.md

-To communicate that this game provides a consistent story structure, but the details are dependent on the players' imaginations, I am commissioning multiple artists to create their own take on a consistent compositional structure.
+To communicate that this game provides a consistent story structure, but the details are dependent on the players' imaginations, I am commissioning multiple artists to create their own version of a cover for the game.
+The covers will all have things in common, but will exhibit a wide variety of styles and tones.

-Multiple covers, same story.

-The art will all have things in common, but will exhibit a wide variety of styles and tones.
 That way, players will see how it is possible to create a wide variety of characters and story while working inside rigid structural constraints.